AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 ### [!UICONTROL Rolling Calculation]

-Lets you calculate retention or churn based on the previous column, not the included column.
+You can calculate retention or churn based on the previous column, not the included column, which is referred to as rolling calculation.

 ![A Cohort retention report showing calculations based on a previous column of data.](assets/retention-report-rolling.png)

 ### [!UICONTROL Latency] Table

-Measures the time that has elapsed before and after the inclusion event occurred.
-This is an excellent tool for pre/post analysis.
+A latency table measures the time that has elapsed before and after the inclusion event occurred.
+Measuring latency is an excellent tool for pre- and post analysis.
 The **[!UICONTROL Included]** column is in the center of the table and time periods before and after the inclusion event are shown on both sides.

 ![A Cohort report showing the elapsed time before and after an event.](assets/retention-report-latency.png)

 ### [!UICONTROL Custom Dimension] Cohort

-Create cohorts based on a selected dimension, and not time-based cohorts, which are the default.
-Use dimensions such as [!UICONTROL City geo], [!UICONTROL Marketing channel], [!UICONTROL campaign], [!UICONTROL product], [!UICONTROL page], [!UICONTROL region], or any other dimension in Customer Journey Analytics to show how retention changes based on the different values of these dimensions.
+You can create cohorts based on a selected dimension, and not time-based cohorts (which are the default).
+Use dimensions such as [!UICONTROL City geo], [!UICONTROL Marketing channel], [!UICONTROL campaign], [!UICONTROL product], [!UICONTROL page], [!UICONTROL region], or any other dimension to show how retention changes.
+Based on the different values of these dimensions.

 ![A Cohort report showing customized report with selected dimensions not the default time-based cohort.](assets/retention-dimensions.png)

-For instructions on how to set up and run a cohort report, go to [Configure a Cohort Analysis report](/help/analysis-workspace/visualizations/cohort-table/t-cohort.md).
+For instructions on how to set up and run a cohort report, go to [Configure a Cohort table](/help/analysis-workspace/visualizations/cohort-table/t-cohort.md).